When and why do horses need horseshoes?

 More traction is not always a good thing, though.
 The slide phase of a horse’s stride is important for shock absorption.
 Large corks can grip too quickly and cause a jarring to the limb from quick deceleration.

-When should a young horse be shod?
+At what age should a horse be shod?

 There is not generally a required age for a horse to be shod.
 Usually, a horse only needs to be shod if it is mature and under a heavy enough training program or work load that shoes are necessary.
 Sometimes yearlings are shod for halter classes or before going to a sale.